-To complement the discussion on coil-induced differential attenuation in Arnon et al. (2014), we consider the added Stokes emissions in more detail.
+This coil-induced differential attenuation was also found by Arnon et al. (2014).
+To complement their discussion, we

+- 15 consider the added Stokes emissions in more detail.
 Stokes photons arise from Raman scattering.
-As they move on, further scattering generates secondary Stokes emissions, part of which is in modes with a near-critical angle of incidence.
+As they move on, further scattering generates secondary Stokes emissions, part of which are in modes with a near critical angle of incidence.
 The consequent decay of Stokes signal explains the observed exponential pattern according to Beer's law: Stokes photons are significantly more susceptible to loss when returning to the DTS instrument from further along the coil.

-3.1.3 Decreasing attenuation along the coil

-To investigate the effect of the slowly dissipating signal decay described by Arnon et al. (2014), Fig. 7 separates the signal losses of Fig. 6 into three bins that represent three sections of equal length.
+To investigate the effect of the slowly dissipating signal decay described by Arnon et al. (2014), Fig. 6 separates the signal - 20 losses of Fig. 5 into three bins that represent three sections of equal length.
 In most cases, the first section after the signal enters the coil shows the largest decay.
-The second section already shows less decay in most cases and the same holds for the third section.
+The second sections show already less decay in most cases and the same holds for the third sections.